|Duchossois Leadership Professor of Physics|

 Are you interested in studying physics or becoming a physicist?
 As an advisor to undergraduate and graduate physics students, I have heard and answered many questions over the years.
-You can ask your questions directly at AllExperts or read my posts on College Confidential as "xraymancs".
+You can ask your questions directly and read my posts on College Confidential as "xraymancs".

 Topics might include:

 Since 2009, I have been interested in the history of physics at Illinois Institute of Technology including its predecessors, Armour Institute of Technology and Lewis Institute.
 Through the work of my Introduction to the Profession class each year, we have been able to flesh out a timeline of physics faculty and we are building biographies of as many as possible.
 The results can be found in the Illinois Tech Physics Faculty Timeline.

 We were funded by the ARPA-e RANGE program from 2014 to 2015 to develop a battery based on nanoelectrofuels.
 Over the past four years, I have given a number of talks on this and other related projects.
 My research group has also presented posters at a number of conferences over the past few years.

 I am a member of Benefunder and one of the participants in their Clean Energy Impact Fund.
 Benefunder works with donors and the nation's researchers across all fields of study, including healthcare and life sciences, advanced technologies, the environment, and the arts and humanities.
 It's goal is to allow donors and researchers to build meaningful relationships using the disciplines of wealth management in a way that facilitates long-term charitable funding for research and low overhead.

 Our research was highlighted in the September 2013 issue of International Innovation - North America.